International Food Code

+Many national food composition databases (FCDB) encode foods with unique codes to enable consistent identification and data exchange.
+International collaborative efforts such as Food and Agriculture Organization International Network of Food Data Systems (FAO/INFOODS) guidelines recommend unique food identifiers, and secondary resources use a composite identifier format that has been referred to as an International Food Code (IFC) to reference foods across multiple FCDBs.

 Structure of an IFC

-The IFC begins with a database identifier: An ISO 3166-1 alpha-2 code which identifies the source country, followed by a two digit code which represents the year of publication of the source database.
+An IFC begins with a database identifier: An ISO 3166-1 alpha-2 code which identifies the source country, followed by a two digit code which represents the year of publication of the source database.
 A dot is usually used to separate the database identifier from the food code used by the publisher.
 The publisher's code can be up to 8 characters long, so the maximum length for an IFC is 12 characters, excluding the optional dot.